 - Workload

-- How complex the change feels.
+- How complex the change feels

-Change fatigue is also a factor.
-How many other large and small changes are happening right now?
 When too much happens at once, or when change is handled poorly, it drains people.
 That’s when passive resistance, burnout, and lowered productivity take hold.

 Let’s talk about what helps change succeed.